Due to complications surrounding COVID-19, the timeline for the writing challenge has been extended.

 RULES & SUBMISSION PROCESS

-New this year!
-Students may submit essays online (coming soon).
-Submissions will still be accepted via U.S. Postal Service.
+Students may submit essays online at: https://geraldrfordfoundation.org/essay-challenge-form/.
+Submissions will also be accepted via U.S. Postal Service.

 For Mailed Submissions: